 - Digital advertising on targeted audiences

-- A/B testing, emailing and continuous optimization
+- A/B testing, emailing, and its continuous optimization

 - The timing of virtual events

-- The design of the event site
+- The design of the event website

 Just as a whole is the sum of its parts, your potential audience is the sum of several smaller audiences (called segments).

-The relaying of information by all stakeholders
+The transfer of information by all stakeholders

-Your social networks and those of your speakers and sponsors represent a lot of potential visibility - still an interest in sponsoring!
+Your social networks and those of your speakers and sponsors represent a lot of potential visibility - still interested in sponsoring!
 If you have a blog or a company intranet, don't hesitate to communicate all relevant information (what interest for your participants to attend your virtual/hybrid event? - when to attend, where to register, which themes are addressed, which speakers?).

-You will also need to take advantage of the notoriety of your external stakeholders: the more your sponsors or speakers are known, the stronger the potential exposure of your event will be and the more effective the co-branding will be.
+You will also need to take advantage of the notoriety of your external stakeholders: the more your sponsors or speakers are known, the stronger the exposure of your event will be and the more effective the co-branding will be.

 Start by fine-tuning the description of your event announcement communication on social networks: visual (ask your graphic designer or use software such as Adobe Illustrator or Canva, Figma...).